 Best Times to Visit Los Angeles

 Fewer crowds and less stifling weather make spring a great time to visit the City of Angels.
-Average high temperatures linger around a comfortable 70 degrees Fahrenheit— without winter's prevalent rain and summer's overwhelming smog.
+Average high temperatures linger in the comfortable mid-70s — without winter's prevalent rain and summer's overwhelming smog.
 Plus, you're more likely to find discounted room rates if you plan a spring trip.

 June through August marks the peak tourist season.
-But sweltering temperatures, heavy smog levels, and skyrocketing hotel rates are enough to extinguish anyone's desire to see this city.
+But sweltering temperatures, heavy smog levels and skyrocketing hotel rates are enough to extinguish anyone's desire to see the city.

-Although this is the rainy season, you shouldn't rule out a winter trip.
+Although rain is prevalent during these months, you shouldn't rule out a winter trip.
 Online deals on airfare and hotel rooms abound, while average high temperatures in the upper 60s are better than the freezing cold experienced by many other major U.S. cities like New York.